 Do you enjoy baking – and let’s be real eating – muffins and cupcakes as much as we do?
 Then also check out these cupcake and muffins recipes!
 From chocolate to caramel and fruits, we have a treat for every taste:

-Colouring some of the cake batter pink is completely optional.
-You can also experiment with different flavour combinations, such as rosewater and orange (simply add the finely grated zest of 1 organic orange), or rosewater and amaretto (use 2 tbsp rosewater + 1 tbsp amaretto.)
+Our rosewater tea cakes are made with a quick one-bowl batter and topped with a rosewater-infused chocolate ganache.
+Rosewater and dark chocolate pair wonderfully.
+Coloring some of the cake batter pink is completely optional.
+You can also experiment with different flavor combinations, such as rosewater and orange (simply add the finely grated zest of 1 organic orange), or rosewater and amaretto (use 2 tbsp rosewater + 1 tbsp amaretto.)

 For the tea cakes